 Further requests the ITIC-CAR to continue updating and posting annually the Signage Inventory and include a section on best practices for national inventories as well as new best practices for public display of tsunami guidance information.”

-The development and update of this report supports one of the 12 key indicators that must be met by communities seeking recognition under the UNESCO/IOC Tsunami Ready Recognition Programme.
+The development and update of this report supports one of the 12 key indicators that must be met by communities seeking recognition under the UNESCO-IOC Tsunami Ready Recognition Programme.
 This key indicator is categorized under Preparedness (PREP) and states that “PREP-2.
 Tsunami information including signage is publicly displayed”.
 Signs such as entering and leaving tsunami hazard zones, evacuation routes, assembly/meeting area/points, tsunami response education (e.g. go to higher ground, alert levels), and tsunami evacuation maps are suggested for public display to provide information on tsunami risk and public education on how communities can respond in the event of a tsunami.
 Considering these suggestions, this inventory includes pictures for the following signage, if available, for the listed Member States and Territories: Tsunami Hazard Zone, Entering and/or Leaving Tsunami Hazard Zone, Tsunami Evacuation Route, Tsunami Assembly Point, Tsunami Evacuation Map, and Tsunami Ready Recognition.

 In addition to the signage this inventory includes, if available, for the listed Member States and Territories, information on the installed signage measurements, materials, and total amount.
 This inventory also includes other tsunami best practices that have been implemented and ISO 207-12 – Beach Safety Flags and Water Safety Sign Standards (2008).

 This report provides an update to the contents of the 2020 CARIBE-EWS Tsunami Signage Inventory and Report, including the addition of CARIBE-EWS Member States and Territories.
-The previous survey results were left in the report and the newly added and/or updated signage content were obtained from the UNESCO/IOC Tsunami Ready Recognition Programme documents, reports, deliverables, and communication with project team members, and the review of literature and internet resources.
+The previous survey results were left in the report and the newly added and/or updated signage content were obtained from the UNESCO-IOC Tsunami Ready Recognition Programme documents, reports, deliverables, and communication with project team members, and the review of literature and internet resources.

 Based on the findings and updates of this report, WG-4 will prepare a recommendation for the consideration of the ICG/CARIBE-EWS XIX session.